Rātā Street School

 Valuable Personal Equipment

-Please do not allow your child to bring treasured articles to school.
-Teachers will not take responsibility for such items.
+Please do not send treasured or valuable items to school.
+Teachers cannot take responsibility for personal valuables.

 Whakapā mai / Contact Us